shaq4dev/biblexplosiongroup.org/readme.md

     * Accept suggestions about topics to cover.
     * Event Itinery slider
-    * {Blogs, Slides, Study Material, Re-watch} For these pages, give the user to choose between block view and list view.
+    * {Blogs, Slides, Study Material, Re-watch} For these pages, give the user to choose between Block view and list view.
 [Block shows images and text] while [List shows only text].
     * Give visitors the ability to subscribe to our mailing list for more free content.

 }